AlecRuste/memory-game/README.md

 ## How to play
 Just click on the card to start playing.
 Reveal cards and match them.
-Try to match all cards wuth the least possible move count and try to do it as fast as possible.
+Try to match all cards with the least possible move count and try to do it as fast as possible.

 ## Contributing
 Contributions are always welcome.